 Many vegan leathers are made from virgin plants or even rescued plant by-products.
 This could be apples, grapes, pineapples, paper for instance.
-But in most cases, for a plant by-product to actually act like leather, as in this apple leather example, it needs to be bound with something like a polymer.
-Polymers are mostly synthetic, made from fossil fuels and commonly known as plastic.
+But in most cases, for a plant by-product to actually act like leather, as in this apple leather example, it needs to be bound with something a polymer (PU).
+Polymers are mostly synthetic, made from fossil fuels and more commonly known as plastic.

-Natural polymers also exist like rubber and wood and also in the roots of fungi, called mycelium.
+Natural polymers also exist like rubber and wood and also in the root like structures of fungi, called mycelium.
 The polymer found in mycelium is the same as that found in crab shells.
 It's not only strong, but it's a bound in a kind of super highway of fibres and that is what makes it an excellent natural leather.

 This article on Scientific American explains both the production opportunities for mycelium and the important value of mycelium in the natural environment.
 In terms of the incredible opportunity mycelium offers production, this is it: